vijaykarigowdara/ai.github.io/README.md

 5. hyperpara : This sets the hyperparameters in the neural network which will be used in the network

+6. Compute_Cost: Computes cost of the data set.
+This is the cost function which we hope to minimize after k epochs
+fit: Computer the train error after completeing k epoch
+predict: This is used after the neural network has been trained.

 ## Experiments and Results
 ### Linear Data